 Boyle Flat Hut is just over the swing bridge across the Boyle River on a small grassy flat, kinda needing a bit of DOC love and attention but comfortable enough, at least when not at full capacity.

-Cannibal Gorge Hut is sited on a grassy flat with good views down to the Lewis Pass and a backdrop of the substantial peak, Gloriana, 2218m.
+Cannibal Gorge Hut is sited on a grassy flat with good views down to the Lewis Pass with a backdrop of the substantial peak, Gloriana, 2218 m.

 Christopher Cullers Hut is an ancient, well, 1959 hut with plenty of yarns to recount no doubt from back in the day.